 Crossing the Gap is a free-form robotics activity that requires a minimal amount of setup.
 It is an excellent choice for novices, but can also present a challenge to experienced students.
-The idea for this activity came from an earlier post.

 One of our after-school robotics classes recently completed this unit – check out the video to see the results!

 Our basic lesson outline is as follows: